RasppleII/a2server/docs/ivanx/a2server_lan.md

 * A pre-USB Mac with any kind of Ethernet, and the [LocalTalk Bridge][10] control panel installed \[ [eBay][11] \]

-You\'ll also need an ImageWriter II printer cable (or any other 8-pin mini-DIN null-modem serial cable), or two LocalTalk transceivers joined by either a LocalTalk cable or four-wire phone cord, depending on whether you have Apple or PhoneNet transceivers.
+You'll also need an ImageWriter II printer cable (or any other 8-pin mini-DIN null-modem serial cable), or two LocalTalk transceivers joined by either a LocalTalk cable or four-wire phone cord, depending on whether you have Apple or PhoneNet transceivers.
 (PhoneNet transceivers also require a terminator at